SBA Loans 101 – White Paper Sources

 In short, the SBA helps businesses get loans after they’ve been turned down by other lenders.
-And while the SBA offers many programs, in this White Paper, we’re ‘following the money’ and focusing on the two most popular – SBA 7a loans – broad use term loans up to $5MM; and SBA 504 loans – most commonly used for owner occupied real estate up to $14MM.
+And while the SBA offers many programs, in this White Paper, we’re ‘following the money’ and focusing on the largest and most popular program – SBA 7a loans – which are broad use term loans up to $5MM.

 Some of our primary sources are listed below – we won’t bore you with a full list:

-- Report from the Congressional Research Service for members of Congress R41146 – Small Business Administration 7(a) Loan Guaranty Program, updated October 31, 2018 – 50 pages.
+- Report from the Congressional Research Service prepared for members of Congress R41146 – Small Business Administration 7(a) Loan Guaranty Program, updated June 21, 2021 – 48 pages.

 - 115th Congress: H.R.4743 – Small Business 7(a) Lending Oversight Reform Act of 2018, June 21, 2018 and Senator James Risch’s Committee Report 115-265

 - The Federal Register – Amendment and Implementation of the SBA 7(a) Lending Oversight Reform Act of 2018.
 Rule added April 15, 2020.

 - Congressional Research Service, Report prepared for Members & Committees of Congress

 Title: Small Business Size Standards: A Historical Analysis of Contemporary Issues